TBD54566975/dwn-sdk-js/README.md

 ```

 ### React Native
 Usage of DWN SDK in react native requires a bit of set up at the moment.
-To simplify, we've published an npm package that can be used to set everything up which you can find [here](https://www.npmjs.com/package/@tbd54566975/web5-react-native-polyfills).
-Follow the instructions there to get everything set up.
+To simplify, we've [published an npm package](https://www.npmjs.com/package/@tbd54566975/web5-react-native-polyfills) that can be used to set everything up.
+Follow the instructions to get started.

 ### Usage in Browser: